Manuel Tinio: The battles in the north

 After days of marching in the wild Cordillera Mountains, the Americans finally caught up with the abandoned prisoners on Dec.18 at the headwaters of the Apayao-Abulug River, having been abandoned by their Filipino guards in Isneg territory.
 On crudely constructed rafts, the Americans eventually reached the coast in Abulug, Cagayan, on 2 Jan.
 1900, where the footsore and weary soldiers found the USS Princeton and USS Venus waiting to take them back to Vigan and Manila.

 Gen. Tinio spent the next couple of months in the mountains of Solsona, where he began fortifying the peak of Mt.
 Bimmauya, east of Lapog.
 It was also in the remote headwaters of the Bical River above Lapog that an arsenal had been set up to replace that captured at Bangued.
 This operated for a year.
 Rifles were repaired, cartridges refilled, gunpowder and homemade hand guns (paltik) manufactured with real feats of mechanical ingenuity.
-Twenty to thirty silversmiths and laborers could fashion 30-50 cartridges a day by hand!
+Twenty to thirty silversmiths and laborers fashioned 30-50 cartridges a day by hand.

 The defenses constructed by Gen. Tinio were similar to those that he had put up in Tangadan the year before, but, having learned his lesson, he situated the defenses on a peak that Lt.
 J. C. Castner described as follows:

 "one of the principal peaks (is) on the coast range of northwestern Luzon.
 Its altitude is between 2,500 and 3,000 feet above the Rio Cabugao that washes its western shore.
 By reason of standing more to the westward than its immediate neighbors and being bare of timber, it affords a view of the entire coastal plain from Vigan on the South to Laoag on the north.
 The lower part of Monte Bimmauya is wooded, but the upper three-fourths is bare of trees and bush, and, in certain places, even the grass has been burned off by the insurgents.
 Consequently, there is no cover for attacking troops ascending the western spur of the mountain.
 The slopes of the upper portion make angles of from 45-60 degrees with the horizon.
 The only trail in existence or even possible on this western spur... is so narrow that it is what is known among geographers as a ‘knife-edge’, hence the only formation admissible was a column of files, two men not being able to march abreast.
 The ascent is so steep and the footing so insecure that one has to watch continually where he plants his feet to avoid precipitation down the precipice-like slopes on either side."